 * Noodling Around, a late-night noodle party hosted by Dale Talde.
 February 25, $105

 * Mango Gang Reunited: Dinner hosted by Cindy Hutson, Allen Susser, Norman Van Aken, Robbin Haas, Mark Militello, and Douglas Rodriguez.
 February 24, $250

 * Goya Foods’ Grand Tasting Village.
 “We’ve kicked our signature daytime event up a few notches by partnering with hospitality and nightlife guru Dave Grutman to bring you the David Grutman Experience: everything you already love about SOBEWFF, plus the musical experience he’s known for.”
 February 25 and 26, $225

-PHOTOGRAPHY BY JOHN PARRA/GETTY IMAGES FOR SOBEWFF® (ANDRÉS)
+Photography by: PHOTOGRAPHY BY JOHN PARRA/GETTY IMAGES FOR SOBEWFF® (ANDRÉS)